sparklepanic/betterwebsites/README.md

 1. `cd` into your hugo site.
 2. Add `git submodule add git@github.com:sparklepanic/betterwebsites.git themes/betterwebsites`
 3. `cd` into the theme and fill out the config.toml and you'll be good to go!

+# How to update the theme after new updates have been published to Github

+1. `cd` int your hugo site
+2. `git submodule update --remote`